lzx551402/ASLFeat/README.md

 3. We refer to the public implementation of [SuperPoint](https://github.com/rpautrat/SuperPoint) for organizing the code and implementing the evaluation metrics.

 4. We implement the modulated DCN referring to [this](https://github.com/DHZS/tf-deformable-conv-layer/blob/master/nets/deformable_conv_layer.py).
-The current implementation is not efficient, and we expect a native implementation in TensorFlow to be available in the future.
+The current implementation is not efficient, and we expect a native implementation in TensorFlow to be available in the future. (update: this [contribution](https://github.com/tensorflow/addons/pull/1129) would be extremely useful once it is integrated!)